bartlomiejzuber/hooked-react-stopwatch/README.md

 React component for simple stopwatch.
 Very extensible, provides many hooks so you can use it to develop any custom behavior that you desire.

-By default, there are is simple CSS style used!
+By default, there is simple CSS style used!

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).